 Notions of art, community, space, prefigurative politics, metrics, leadership, and Time animate a conversation about the ways that artists and social justice workers build a more equitable world, and the historic challenges of doing so together.

-The title of the book recalls renowned social activist and philosopher Grace Lee Boggs’s legendary — and for some, incendiary — call for a new kind of activism: “Now is the time on the clock of the world to grow our souls.”
-This book gathers together hard-won insights of its “moment.”
-It’s a moment on the continuum of ever in the (r)evolutionary human project of making the world.
+The title of the book recalls renowned activist and philosopher Grace Lee Boggs’s call for a new kind of activism: “Now is the time on the clock of the world to grow our souls.”
+This book gathers together hard-won insights of its “moment,” one that exists on the continuum of ever in the (r)evolutionary human project of making the world.

 Carl Hancock Rux